-To handle FPU-busy delays between FP operation pairs that cross subprograms, a bottom-up interprocedural analysis assigns each subprogram a mimimum margin of pure IU running time on entry, and a maximum legacy of remaining FPU running time on return.
+To handle FPU-busy delays between FP operation pairs that cross subprograms, a bottom-up interprocedural analysis assigns each subprogram a minimum margin of pure IU execution time on entry (before the first FP instruction is reached), and a maximum legacy of remaining FPU execution time on return (due to the last started FP instruction).
 These summary values are associated with the call steps in the analysis of the calling subprograms.